Amesbury High School: History

 Amesbury High School was originally housed in what is now called the Ordway building on School Street.
 A wooden school building built in 1882 served as its first permanent home.
 The growing school was allowed to expand in a new brick building built in 1917 and was designed by the Boston architecture firm Prescott & Sidebottom.
 That building served as a high school until a fire destroyed it on April 7, 1964.
 At the time, plans were underway to build a replacement for the school, which had exceeded its 500-student capacity by 100.
-After lengthy discussion, a new school was to be built on Highland Street, designed by Walter Scott Brodie of Kilham, Hopkins, Greeley & Brodie of Boston.
+After a lengthy discussion, a new school was to be built on Highland Street, designed by Walter Scott Brodie of Kilham, Hopkins, Greeley & Brodie of Boston.
 This school would have a capacity of 900 students.
 On September 28, 1969, the new school was dedicated.
 From 1964 until the 1969 opening of the new building, classes were held in nearby Haverhill, in that city's former high school building (Haverhill High School itself having recently moved to a newly-constructed building).